East of the Baixa, climb past Lisbon’s ancient cathedral, discover the remains of the city’s medieval São Jorge Castle

 7. Panteão Nacional

-With a white dome rising above Alfama, the Panteão Nacional houses the tombs of distinguished Portuguese figures.
-From the terrace, there are stunning views over the River Tejo and the city.
+With a white dome rising above Alfama, the Panteão Nacional (National Pantheon) houses the tombs of distinguished Portuguese figures.
+From its terrace, enjoy stunning views over the River Tejo and the city.
 Read More

 8. Streets of Alfama

 Ditch the maps and wander through the medieval streets that run from Rua de São Pedro, Rua de São Miguel and Rua dos Remédios.
 You are bound to get lost in the maze of narrow streets and alleys, but that’s the fun of it.
-Don’t worry if you get tired or really get lost – there is always a café, a restaurant or a bus/tram stop just around the corner.
+Don’t worry if you get tired or really get lost – there’s always a café, a restaurant or a bus/tram stop just around the corner.

 9. Museu do Fado

 Sample some of the best fado voices at the Fado Museum.
-Learn about the fado history and the instruments used in this performance genre, inscribed on UNESCO’s list of Intangible Cultural Heritage of Humanity.
+Learn about the history and the instruments used in this performance genre, inscribed on UNESCO’s list of Intangible Cultural Heritage of Humanity.
 Read More

 10. Museu do Azulejo

-The Tile Museum boasts a unique collection of azulejos (tiles), including Portugal’s longest azulejo featuring a 40-metre long panorama of Lisbon.
+The Tile Museum boasts a unique collection of azulejos (hand-painted tiles).
+Check out Portugal’s longest azulejo featuring a 40-metre long panorama of Lisbon.
 Read More